dina103333/product-managment/README.md

 - Laravel.
 - Repository Pattern
     - Abstracts the data access layer from the rest of the application and provides a clean separation of concerns.
-    - A repository is created for each model (Trip,Seat,Reservation,User) which are responsible for fetching and updating the data.
+    - A repository is created for each model (User,Product) which are responsible for fetching and updating the data.
     - Allows for easy switching of data sources or updating the data access logic without affecting the rest of the application.
 - Mysql Database.